 If you have any questions regarding this privacy notice, please contact firstname.lastname@example.org

 Purpose for processing your information

-The information we collect is only used for the above intended purpose.
-If we intend to use it for any other purpose, we will ask you first.
+This information is only used for the intended purpose but if we intend to use it for any other purpose; we will normally ask you first.
 In some cases, the Council may use your information for another purpose if it has a legal duty to do so, to provide a complete service to you, to prevent and detect fraud, or if there is a risk of serious harm or threat to life.